Mohanenfield/MySql-Queries/README.md

-# MySql-Queries has been added in the mySql-Exercise.txt file and the screenshots of every exercises are in the Screenshots Folder.
+# MySql-Queries has been added in the mySql-Exercise.txt file and the screenshots of every exercises are in the Screenshots Folder and also i have deployed queries using html and css in which the code is in deploy folder.